wangsx-cn/wangsx-cn.github.io/_pages/comments.md

 I believe it is important to be:
 * __Responsible__.
   - I should take care of any of my duties and play well every role that I need to be.
 I never complain of and escape from what I should do.
 As a student, I know that I should work hard on every course.
 As a Ph.D., I know that I should read existing literature and do creative researches.
 As a son, I know that I need to respect any expectations for me from my parents, although I do not always follow all of them because parents also make mistakes.
 As a friend, I know that I should help others to the best of my ability and be reliable for everything that my friend asked me to do.
 As a reviewer, I know that I should review every subission qucikly without delays and provide detailed and well-justified comments.
+  - If you asked me to do something and I agreed, then you can go back to bed and sleep because I am reliable.
+(But please allow me to refuse your request if it is _extremely_ inconvenient for me.)
+  - I reply to every message (WeChat, Email, etc.) soon after I see it.
+I do everything as quickly as I can if I am supposed to be.
 * __Sincere__.
   - I understand that it might be "clever" and "emotionally intelligent" to close mouth, to hedge, to wait and see, and/or to play tricks.
 But this is not my perference.
 I prefer to tell everyone what I am really thinking because this would be helpful for others to take their optimal actions.
 I seldom hedge; I would tell people what are my expectations and concerns, and why I can/cannot do a favor this time.
 * __Kind__.